Accounting and finance services in France 2026: how to choose the right scope

 - Steering: transforming figures into decision tools, with dashboards and margin, cash and profitability analysis.
 Steering relies on monthly closes, normative working capital monitoring, cohort margin analysis and budget-versus-actual variance commentary.

 - Finance reinforcement: structuring the finance function when the business does not yet have a complete internal team.
-This is where outsourced CFO services replace or supplement a missing internal director — typically for SMEs with EUR 2-30m in revenue.
+This is where outsourced CFO services supplement a missing internal director, at a level of involvement that depends on the stage the company has reached.

 In real life, all three often blend.
 A startup may need bookkeeping and cash steering simultaneously.
 An SME may need solid payroll support, then CFO reinforcement when raising funds or internationalising.
-A group preparing a sale will pivot from pure compliance to data-room readiness and EBITDA normalisation within 60 days.
+A group preparing a sale will pivot from pure compliance to data-room readiness and EBITDA normalisation.

 What a good scope actually covers#

 A useful scope must specify what is included and what is not.
 It must also say who does what: data entry, review, control, advice, reporting, closing, answering questions, budget monitoring, cash review.
 This clarity avoids misunderstandings.
-Engagement letters that simply mention "bookkeeping and tax filings" without naming the monthly cadence, the cut-off rules, the SLA for ad-hoc queries and the escalation procedure invariably trigger disputes after 6 to 12 months.
+Engagement letters that simply mention "bookkeeping and tax filings" without naming the monthly cadence, the cut-off rules, the response time on ad-hoc queries and the escalation procedure leave the door open to disagreement later on.

-In several files we take over, the problem is not the absence of an accountant.
+The problem is often not the absence of an accountant.
 The problem is the absence of framing.
 No one knows exactly what should be delivered, when, or at what level of analysis.
 The service exists, but the practical value is low.
-Re-framing the engagement letter — without changing provider — solves the issue in 60 to 70% of cases we observe.
+Re-framing the engagement letter, without changing provider, is frequently enough to restore that value.

 Why reading the scope carefully matters#